Scorpion bowl

 A Scorpion bowl is a communally shared alcoholic tiki drink served in a large ceramic bowl traditionally decorated with wahine or hula-girl island scenes and meant to be drunk through long straws.
 Bowl shapes and decorations can vary considerably.
 Starting off as a single-serve drink known as the Scorpion cocktail, its immense popularity as a bowl drink in tiki culture is attributed to Trader Vic.

 The drink contains light rum, brandy, and orgeat syrup along with orange and lemon juice and is typically heavily garnished.
-The ceramic vessel itself is also referred to as a "scorpion bowl".

 Different versions can have multiple types of rum (overproof, dark and white), gin, wine, and fruit juices.
-If a sparkling wine "floater" is being added this should be done last after the other ingredients have been mixed.
+If a sparkling wine "floater" is being added it is normally done last after the other ingredients have been mixed.